jitinsharma/jitinsharma.com/content/posts/2020-28-07---taming-android-resources-and-layoutinflater-for-string-manipulation.md

 }
 ```

-- We override `onCreateView` of `LayoutInflater` for prefix with `android.widget.` which contains `TextView` class.
+- We override `onCreateView` of `LayoutInflater` and intercept views with prefix `android.widget.` which contains `TextView` class.
-- With this we intercept all `TextView`(s) which are inflated but before they are added to layout and painted on screen.
+- With this we intercept all `TextView`(s) which are inflated but before they are actually painted on screen.

 Now onto overriding the TextView
 ```kotlin